Psychologists, counsellors and social workers are trained to treat workers so they can achieve a safe and durable recovery at or return to work.

 Did you know?
 Clinical Neuropsychologists assessing workers in the NSW workers compensation system do not require SIRA approval as they are not providing a treatment service.

 - Allied health recovery request (interactive version) is used to request treatment services

-- Allied health recovery request (static version) if your computer can't open up the interactive version
+- Allied health recovery request (word version) if your computer can't open up the interactive version

 - Application for SIRA workers compensation approval (interactive version)

 - Application for SIRA workers compensation approval (static version) if you can't open the interactive version

 - Information on the Allied Health Recovery Request